Resident Resources

 • Below freezing?
 Let faucets drip and open sink cabinets to warm exposed pipes.

-• Use salt/sand on icy steps; report slick common areas right away.
+• Use salt or sand on icy steps; report slick common areas right away.

 • Dress in moisture-wicking layers; damp cold chills faster than dry cold.